 - GBB, Giessener Beschwerdebogen: Assesses somatic complaints.

-- BDI, Beck Depression Inventory: Assesses the symptoms of a depression.
+- BDI, Beck Depression Inventory: Assesses the symptoms of depression.

 Data Analysis and Data Interpretation